open-policy-agent/contrib/pam_authz/pam/README.md

 ```

 To SSH as user `ops` to your `sshd` service, run the SSH client with lenient
-host requirements and verbose logs:
+host requirements and verbose logs.

 ```bash
 ssh -p 2227 ops@<container-ip> -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -vvv